-The aircraft is equipped with an electrically operated pitch trim.
+The aircraft is equipped with a manually operated pitch trim.
 The pitch trim system deflects the elevator.
-The pitch trim consists of one carbon composite leaf spring attached to the control stick housing in the central tunnel in front of the main spar.
-The lever is deflected by an actuator.
-The actuator is operated by a rocker switch on the pedestal panel.
-The trim position is indicated by Dynon SkyView.
+The pitch trim consists of one carbon composite leaf spring located in the central tunnel in front of the main spar and connected to the control stick's torsion tube.
+The pitch trim is operated by a lever on the pedestal panel with a toothed self-locking mechanism.
+The trim position is indicated by the trim lever.